On the coherence of one-relator groups and their group algebras: Acknowledgments

 The work of the first author is partially supported by the grant PID2020-114032GB-I00 of the Ministry of Science and Innovation of Spain and by the ICMAT Severo Ochoa project CEX2019-000904-S4.
 The work of the second author has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).

 We would like to thank Sam Fisher for pointing us to Proposition \ref{vanishing2nd} which simplified several of our previous arguments.
 We would like to thank Dawid Kielak for his valuable comments on the material in \cref{sect:homcoh}.
 We would also like to thank Jack Button for providing a simplification of the proof of \cref{quotient_tree} and Thomas Delzant for pointing out the work of Dicks--Dunwoody \cite{dicks_89}.
+We would like to thank the anonymous referees whose suggestions have improved this article.